 The start of a new year is always a time for reflection on the past year, and anticipation of the year to come.
-I think we can all say 2020 wasn’t what we anticipated last January 1st!
 For some people, the past year has been financial turmoil, with lost jobs mitigated only partly by government support programs to get through COVID-19.
 For others, the year was a financial success – saving money by not commuting and no big vacations.
 Whichever your experience, here are some great personal finance resolutions for the year ahead.

 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.

 Your credit score will help companies decide whether to give you a credit card, lend you money and at what interest rate, rent you an apartment, and more.
 Lenders want to ensure that they work with individuals who will pay their bills on time.

 Canadians can find out their credit score for free with Borrowell.
 I’ve been tracking my credit score with Borrowell for a while, and it’s great to see the number keep rising.
 Remember that you and your spouse/partner will have separate credit scores, so be sure to sign up for each of you!